nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 #### [For Advanced Users] Reverting Commit: `revert`
-Reverts state of Academy Directory to a previous commit
+Reverts state of Academy Directory to a previous commit.

 Format: `revert HASH`